Build, sign, and encrypt JSON Web Tokens

 }

-can also be used to generate a pair of asymmetric RSA or EC keys.
-These keys can be stored using a JWK
+to generate a pair of asymmetric RSA or EC keys.
+These keys can be stored in JWK

 , JWK Set